-A. DHCD review of this housing authority's operations shows that the authority uses the following system for tracking work orders:
+- A. EOHLC review of this housing authority's operations shows that the authority uses the following system for tracking work orders: PHA Web - B. We do track deferred maintenance tasks in our work order system. - C. Our work order process includes the following steps:

-Type of work order system: